oriolmirosa/OriolCodes/src/pages/2017-04-04---code-and-syntax-highlighting/index.md

 Let's do something crazy and add a list with another code example:

+* This however showed weasel
+* Well uncritical so misled
+  * this is very interesting
+* Goodness much until that fluid owl

 * **A list item**

   …and a paragraph!
 In my younger and more vulnerable years my father gave me some advice that I’ve been turning over in my mind ever since.